ParamesManthiramoorthi26/inventory_json/README.md

 ## **Assignment Git Workflow**

-This workflow explains how to manage your **local Git repository** for the assignment.
+This workflow explains how to manage my **local Git repository** for the assignment.

 ---